From Chaos to Clarity

 Sobriety Peace

-This isn’t a missing piece; it’s a massive void in most recovery models.
-When treatment focuses only on abstinence or surface behaviour without addressing the root, relapse doesn’t become more likely.
+This isn't a missing piece.
+It's a massive void in most recovery models.
+When treatment focuses only on abstinence or surface behaviour without addressing the root, relapse doesn't become more likely.
 It becomes predictable.
-And while my story may sound heavy, it isn’t rare.
-I’ve sat with people whose pain ran even deeper.
-Some of them aren’t here anymore.
+And while my story may sound heavy, it isn't rare.
+I've sat with people whose pain ran even deeper.
+Some of them aren't here anymore.
 Many others are barely holding on.

 Youth Emergency Shelter train station advertisement circa early 2000s